The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 See the Simplified cash basis expenditure guidance note for more information on the treatment of capital expenditure for unincorporated businesses using the cash basis.

 The distinction between revenue and capital is often difficult to ascertain and must be determined based on the facts of each case.

-In the absence of the statutory disallowance of capital, the deductibility of trading
+In the absence of the statutory disallowance of capital, the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.